 Several factors determine where a specific apartment falls within the price ranges above:

-- Proximity to the border: Apartments within a 10-minute walk of the Gibraltar frontier command a 15 to 25 percent premium
+- Proximity to the border: Apartments within a ten-minute walk of the Gibraltar frontier typically command a 15 to 25 percent premium

-- Exterior vs interior: Exterior-facing apartments with natural light rent for more than interior-facing patio apartments
+- Exterior vs interior: Exterior-facing apartments with natural light rent for more than interior patio apartments

-- Parking: A garage space adds €40 to €80 per month to the rent
+- Parking: A garage space typically adds €40 to €80 per month

 - Air conditioning: Essential for summer.
-Apartments with AC installed cost more than those without
+Apartments with AC installed command higher rents than those without

 How to Search for Apartments in La Linea